umccr/infrastructure/scripts/README.md

    git pull origin master  # samplesheet-check-update-script branch for now
    ```

-9. Now create two one-liner `.bat` files on the Desktop using the scripts below
+9. Now create two one-liner `.bat` files on the user's desktop using the scripts below
-   > You will need to run the update-git repo and installations before launching the samplesheet launcher.
+   > You will need to first run the update-git repo before launching the samplesheet launcher.
+   > This update-git repo will install all pre-requisites into the repository.
+   > This may take some time.

    a.
 Samplesheet launcher
    > samplesheet_check.bat